 It depends on the fault and what the consequences are for you.
 We cannot force the council to take action to stop the noise.
 But, if we find that you still suffer from noise because of the council’s fault or suffered for longer than was necessary, we may ask the council to take steps to address the problem.

-If it has established that there is a noise problem but has failed to take action, we may ask the council to re-evaluate the evidence and consider issuing a noise abatement notice.
+If it has established that there is a noise problem but has failed to take action, we may ask the council to re-evaluate the evidence and consider issuing a noise abatement notice or community protection notice.

 If the council has not investigated the noise complaint properly or has failed to consider evidence that it should have, we may suggest that the council interviews witnesses or uses its own officers or outside specialists as independent witnesses to evaluate the noise.
 Or we may recommend that the council installs monitoring equipment in your property to record the noise and to use as possible evidence at court.
 In cases where the noise has now stopped but we find that you suffered from it for longer than necessary, we may ask the council to pay you a financial remedy.